Courses starting May 2017

 - invitations to all lectures, art exhibitions, and regular events

 - a 10% discount on all bookstore items

 To become a member, please click here to access the form.

 ΜΑΘHΣΙΣ – MATHESIS (learning, knowledge, experience)

-A program in Greek Language (ancient and modern) and Culture for high school students beginning March 7 and continuing throughout the year.
-Classes will meet on Tuesday afternoons from 4-5:30pm.
+A program in Greek Language (ancient and modern) and Culture for high school students beginning May 25 and continuing throughout the year.
+Classes will meet on Thursday afternoons from 4:30 to 6:00pm.
 Instructors are Jesse Sawyer, M.A. in Classical Languages, teaching Ancient Greek, and Lia Triarchou, M.A. in Education, teaching Modern Greek.